equinor/axe-slack-reporter/README.md

 ```

 ### Bundling
 Before this action can be used by anyone else, it is paramount that the code is built and bundled.
 Then the result (which is found in the `dist` folder) needs to be pushed to GitHub.
+So **do not put the `dist` folder in `.gitignore`**.
 New versions should also be tagged:

 ```bash
 git tag -a -m "Version comment" v1.8